Cini-Labs/.github/profile/README.md

 ---

-## 🌍 Join Our Community
+## 🇺🇸 Currently Available in the United States

-Cini is growing every day with Ethiopian singles from:
+Cini is currently available for Ethiopian singles living in the United States.
+We're growing every day and connecting people across all 50 states!

-- 🇺🇸 United States
-- 🇨🇦 Canada
-- 🇬🇧 United Kingdom
-- 🇦🇺 Australia
-- 🇸🇪 Sweden
-- 🇩🇪 Germany
-- And many more countries around the world!
+**Coming Soon**: We're planning to expand to other countries with large Ethiopian diaspora communities.
+Stay tuned!

 ---